Counseling (COUN)

 COUN 546, LEADERSHIP OF SCHOOL COUNSELING PROGRAMS, 3 Credits

-Designed to prepare school counselors to lead teams in the development and implementation of comprehensive school counseling programs.
-Principles of leadership, system change, and advocacy are introduced.
-State and National Comprehensive School Counseling models are examined.
+Examines the components of a Comprehensive School Counseling Program and the role of the school counselor.
+Prepares school counselors to lead teams as leaders in the development and implementation of comprehensive school counseling programs.
+Introduces principles of leadership, system change, and advocacy.
+Examines State and National Comprehensive School Counseling models to implement as a leader.

 COUN 548, SPECIAL EDUCATION ISSUES IN COUNSELING, 3 Credits